If a patient has an elevated PSA test result and/or an abnormal DRE the physician may recommend a biopsy of the prostate.

 Core Needle Biopsy

-A staging or mapping biopsy is a relatively new method for assessing prostate cancer.
-This procedure is very similar to the standard TRUS needle biopsy described above.
+A mapping biopsy is very similar to the standard TRUS needle biopsy described above.
 However, a mapping biopsy removes many more core samples and is performed as an outpatient procedure under general anesthesia.
 A physician places a grid below the patient's scrotum and takes between 35-80 biopsies of the prostate.
 This procedure allows the entire prostate to be biopsied and results in the creation of a three-dimensional image of the prostate, including the location of cancer within the gland.
 This biopsy may be better for determining the size and location within the prostate, and allow for patients and physicians to more appropriately select treatment options.
 This method of biopsy may help to eliminate errors in the grading of prostate cancer and unnecessary treatments.

 As with any medical procedure biopsies can have side effects.
 Patients may be given antibiotics to take before or after the biopsy to reduce the risk of infection.
 The following are some common side effects of a prostate biopsy: